BlueBoxWare/LibGDXPlugin/README.md

 For running and building the plugin from source, see [FromSource](FromSource.md).

-This plugin needs a recent version of the official [Kotlin plugin](https://plugins.jetbrains.com/plugin/6954) to be installed (even if you only use Java), so please install and/or enable that plugin first.
+This plugin needs a recent version (1.1.51 or higher) of the official [Kotlin plugin](https://plugins.jetbrains.com/plugin/6954) to be installed (even if you only use Java), so please install and/or enable that plugin first.

 To update the Kotlin plugin to the newest version, go to: *Tools* -> *Kotlin* -> *Configure Kotlin Plugin Updates* -> *Check for updates now*.